History of the Jews in Brody: Israel Zolli, rabbi of Rome

-Iuliu Barasch, Brody born leader of Romanian Jews
+Iuliu Barasch, leader of Romanian Jews

 The same concerns Romania, where the local Jewish community was headed by Brody native Iuliu (Julius) Barasch (Yehuda).
 He was born in Brody in 1815, settling in Romania where he was named the Mendelssohn of Romania, leader of the Bucharest community, author of the brochure L'emancipation des Israélites en Roumanie (1861).
 Barasch was among the organisers of the Romanian education system.
 He founded the first secular modern Israeli school (1852) in Bucharest, with Romanian-language classes.
 He was the director of the magazine Isis sau Natura (Isis or Nature, 18561859).
 He had an important activity in historiography, in 1862, he founded Societatea de Cultura Israelita (The society of Israelite culture).

 Many other outstanding personalities are associated with Brody, namely Napoleonic leader and commander Baron, General Johann Hiller who was born in Brody in 1754, was commissioned into the Artillery in 1770, became known in the Napoleonic fights with the Turks from 1788 to 1791.
 Oscar Chajes, famous 19th-century Jewish chess player was born in Brody.
 The same roots had Daniel Daniel Abraham (Abe) Yanofsky, born in Brody in 1925 and settled in Canada with his family when he was just eight months old.
 He learned chess at the age of eight, after he and his father saw a chess board and pieces on sale for $1 in the People's Book Store window on Main Street in Winnipeg.

 Israeli Rabbi Kalman Kahana was born and grew up in Brody.
 The Kahane family was notorious in Brody and included the 18th-century rabbi of Brody Abraham Kahane.
 In 1938 Kalman Kahana immigrated to Mandatory Palestine, becoming the leader of Poalei Agudat Yisrael and member of Provisional State Council.
 He went on to serve as a member of the Knesset from 1949 until 1981, also serving as Deputy Minister of Education and Culture between 1961 and 1966.